Skip to main content

 As a not-for-profit public agency, we have no shareholders and all our excess revenue gets reinvested in the communities we serve.
 We develop energy programs to save customers money while helping the environment, and provide grants and sponsorships to local organizations that help our communities shine.

-What can you do to manage your energy use?
+What can you do to manage your energy costs?

-While you can’t control PG&E rate increases, you can take steps to reduce your usage and costs.
+While PG&E rate changes will continue to happen, you have options to help reduce your usage and costs.

 Immediate steps:

 • Understand your PG&E rate plan.
-The most important first step is to review your rate schedule and make sure you’re on the best plan for your usage patterns.
+The most important first step is to review your rate schedule and make sure you’re on the best plan for your lifestyle and usage patterns.

 • Switch to Bright Choice.
 If cost is your top priority, Ava’s Bright Choice service plan is the cheapest option available.
-It is 5% lower than PG&E’s generation rates, which saves the average household $3 to $5 per month.
-A few dollars a month add up to real, consistent savings over time.
+It’s currently 0.5% lower than PG&E’s generation rates.

 • See if you qualify for CARE or FERA.
 These statewide programs provide monthly bill discounts to income-qualified customers, regardless of whether you’re an Ava customer or not.